grapa-dev/grapa/docs/docs/TROUBLESHOOTING.md

 This troubleshooting guide covers the most common issues and their solutions.
 When encountering problems, start with the namespace and type conversion issues, as these are the most frequent causes of `{"error":-1}` responses.

 > **For Python Users:**
-> If you encounter issues with GrapaPy integration, see the [Migration Tips for Python Users](PYTHON_USE_CASES.md#migration-tips-for-python-users) for solutions to common problems and best practices.
+> If you encounter issues with GrapaPy integration, see the [Migration Tips for Python Users](PYTHON_USE_CASES.md#migration-tips-for-python-users) and [GrapaPy Namespace Solution](GRAPAPY_NAMESPACE_SOLUTION.md) for solutions to common problems and best practices.